ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-13-new-2026-lows-103-brent-adbe-ceo-exit.md

 ## War Implications | Week 3 — LNG Crisis Joins the Oil Shock

-🚨 **NEW ESCALATION** QatarEnergy Force Majeure at Ras Laffan — 20% of Global LNG Offline
+🚨 **NEW ESCALATION** QatarEnergy Force Majeure at Ras Laffan, 20% of Global LNG Offline

 The energy crisis just added a second front.
 QatarEnergy declared force majeure at its Ras Laffan LNG plant, which accounts for approximately 20% of global LNG production.
 Asian LNG spot prices doubled overnight to $25.40/MMBtu.
 Pakistan, South Korea, Japan, and Taiwan, all highly import-dependent, are scrambling for alternative supply.
 European LNG spot markets are also repricing.
 US Henry Hub natural gas rose 6.1% on LNG export premium spillover.
 This is no longer just an oil shock.
 It is a full energy supply shock.